 Pressure is a fundamental concept in fluid dynamics, representing the force exerted by a fluid per unit area.
 Changes in pressure result in fluid motion and are key factors in understanding fluid behavior.
 Engineers analyze pressure distributions to evaluate forces acting on structures, design efficient fluid transport systems, and optimize performance in various applications.

 Velocity refers to the rate of fluid flow and plays a crucial role in understanding fluid dynamics.
 It helps engineers determine flow patterns, assess the impact of fluid flow on structures, and analyze factors like turbulence and boundary layer formation.
-By studying velocity distributions, engineers can identify regions of high or low flow rates, leading to insights for design optimization and problem-solving in fluid systems.
+These methods help engineers and researchers with accurate CFD simulations.
+They provide insights into fluid flow, optimize designs, and inform decisions in engineering and scientific applications.

 Numerical Methods Used in Computational Fluid Dynamics